Support for the Gardens

 Financial support is a very important part of the Friends’ work for the Gardens.
 Since the Friends formed in 1990 we have contributed around $2 million through projects and grants, and more projects are in the pipeline.

-As well as membership fees, the Friends raise funds through activities such as Botanic Art and Photographic exhibitions, Growing Friends plant sales, and through donations to the Public Fund.
+As well as membership fees, the Friends raise funds through activities such as Botanic Art and Photographic exhibitions, Growing Friends plant sales, and through tax-deductible donations.

 We try to spread our financial support across as wide a range as possible of the Gardens’ roles and functions: horticulture, scientific research, aesthetic and visitor experience.